Adivise/Fun-Together/README.md

 cd Fun-Together
 npm install
 ```
-- 1. After installation finishes you can use `npm run start` or `node index.js` to start the bot.
+ 1.After installation finishes you can use `npm run start` or `node index.js` to start the bot.

-- 2. After you run the bot you can use `npm run register` or `node registerSlash.js` to register slashcommand. (on use global (/) not have? please kick bot and invite again!)
+ 2.After you run the bot you can use `npm run register` or `node registerSlash.js` to register slashcommand. (on use global (/) not have? please kick bot and invite again!)

-- 3. You want yo clearing slashcommand you can use `npm run clear` or `node clearSlash.js` to clearing slashcommand. (same header)
+ 3.You want yo clearing slashcommand you can use `npm run clear` or `node clearSlash.js` to clearing slashcommand. (same header)

 ## Configuration